DataFire/Integrations/integrations/generated/amazonaws_clouddirectory/README.md

   region: ""
 });

-amazonaws_clouddirectory.BatchRead({
-  "Operations": []
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

 <fullname>Amazon Cloud Directory</fullname> <p>Amazon Cloud Directory is a component of the AWS Directory Service that simplifies the development and management of cloud-scale web, mobile, and IoT applications.
 This guide describes the Cloud Directory operations that you can call programmatically and includes detailed information on data types and errors.
-For information about AWS Directory Services features, see <a href="https://aws.amazon.com/directoryservice/">AWS Directory Service</a> and the <a href="http://docs.aws.amazon.com/directoryservice/latest/admin-guide/what_is.html">AWS Directory Service Administration Guide</a>.</p>
+For information about Cloud Directory features, see <a href="https://aws.amazon.com/directoryservice/">AWS Directory Service</a> and the <a href="https://docs.aws.amazon.com/clouddirectory/latest/developerguide/what_is_cloud_directory.html">Amazon Cloud Directory Developer Guide</a>.</p>

 ## Actions